My name is Frank Caron, and I love helping software companies craft products, connect with customers, and communicate

 I like to describe myself as a scribe, curator, organizer, and collaborator.
-Those are all just really euphemisms to dress up my OCD, which manifests as a compulsive need to write stuff down.
+Those are all just really euphemisms to dress up my OCD, which manifests as a compulsive need to write stuff down and talk stuff out.

 I come from a background in app and web development.
-This experience has been complemented over the years with a passion for information architecture, paritcularly in the areas of user interface and product copy.
+This experience has been complemented over the years with a passion for information architecture, paritcularly in the areas of user interface, user experience, and developer experience.

 Frank is very skilled with a strong technical background, but he is also extremely articulate and has a very sharp eye for design and interface.Sean Lynch, Dropbox

 More recently, I spent the last half decade working as a technical product manager.
 I've managed upwards of $50MM in product, and I've shipped a lot of shit across a lot of different customers.
 Most of the battles were hard-fought; none were sexy.

 Frank is a superstar product manager, writer and hacker.
 It's truly rare to find someone with a blend of technical knowhow, deep passion for collaboration, and award-worthy writing and communication skills.
 He's never afraid to speak his mind, challenge status quo and push to get the right thing done for all of our stakeholders.Mladen Rangelov, Flipp

 Contrasting these technical skills is my formal education and a wealth of experience as a professional writer.
-From technical doc to editorial feature writing, product requirements to product reviews, I am a proud to be a flexible and versatile writer, with a half-decent business acumen to boot.
+From technical doc to editorial feature writing, product requirements to product reviews, I am proud to be a flexible and versatile writer, with a half-decent business acumen to boot.

 Frank is a conscientious, detail-oriented and hard worker.
 He writes with personality and flair.Eric Bangeman, Ars Technica